Image Diffusion Preview with Consistency Solver: Experiments

 \cref{fig:visualization} presents visual comparisons of previews generated by Stable Diffusion for text-to-image tasks, while \cref{fig:edit_visualization} shows visual comparisons of previews produced by FLUX.1-Kontext for instructional image editing.
 We demonstrate five representative examples across diverse editing tasks, including character reference, text editing, style reference, global editing, and local editing.
 Compared to training-free ODE solvers and distillation-based methods, \emph{ConsistencySolver} yields previews with sharper details and superior alignment to the refined outputs.

-\subsection{Studies on Diffusion Preview}
+\subsection{Studies on \emph{Diffusion Preview}}

 In addition to the aforementioned evaluations on generation quality and consistency, we further validate the practical effectiveness of our proposed preview-and-refine paradigm through user study.
 Specifically, we fix the prompt and repeatedly sample images with different random noise until the users are satisfied or the attempt limit is reached.
 We then compare the average time and attempts used by different methods to generate the user satisfactory images.
-Besides real human user, we also use Claude Sonnet 4 as a proxy for discerning users to avoid any potential bias from human.
+Besides real human users, we also use Claude Sonnet 4 as a proxy evaluator to avoid potential bias in human judgment.
 To demonstrate the efficiency gains of our preview mechanism, we conduct comparisons with two modes.

-In the \textbf{high-quality mode}, for a given prompt, we generate the image using a 40-step multistep DPM-Solver.
+In the \textbf{full mode}, for a given prompt, we generate the image using a 40-step multistep DPM-Solver.
 The output is evaluated using both Claude Sonnet 4 and human judgment to determine whether it meets expectations.

 In the \textbf{preview mode}, we first generate a fast preview using an 8-step \emph{ConsistencySolver} and assess it via the same judgment mechanism.
 If the preview fails to meet requirements, a new preview is generated; otherwise, we perform one 40-step DPM-Solver refinement (\ie, full-step sampling is triggered only after confirming a satisfied preview).